Healthy Milkshake

 • Peanut butter milkshake.
 Add 2 tablespoons of drippy peanut butter (or any nut butter).

-• Tripe berry milkshake.
+• Triple berry milkshake.
 Add ½ cup of frozen strawberries, blueberries, and raspberries, and omit the cocoa powder.

 Storage instructions

-Storing: Leftovers can be stored in an airtight container for 1-2 days.
-Give it a stir before serving.
+Storing: Leftovers can be stored in the fridge, covered, for 1-2 days.
+There will be some milk separation, so give it a stir before serving.

 healthy frosty